 Despite his French name (he’s actually of Swiss origin), Londoner Adam Jacot de Boinod descends from a typical British eccentric ancestry: he has been fascinated with strange words since he was a child, although; at that time he did not imagine he would make a living of this odd passion.
 (Article updated in September ’17).
 Adam’s worked at the BBC with Stephen Fry on the famous and popular BBC’s QI show (for people living outside the UK, QI is short for «quite interesting»).
 He then published three hit books on extraordinary words with Penguin (The meaning Of Tingo, Toujours Tingo and The Wonder of Whiffling).
 The meaning of Tingo has been translated into twelve different languages.

-He’s now releasing the Tingo Calendar 2014 (available mid October) — a calendar featuring the strangest words from around the world and their secret, incredible and funny meanings, with text in 5 languages (English, French, Dutch, Spanish and Italian).
+He’s now releasing the Tingo Calendar 2014 (out of print now) — a calendar featuring the strangest words from around the world and their secret, incredible and funny meanings, with text in 5 languages (English, French, Dutch, Spanish and Italian).
 With its eye-catching design and fantastically strange definitions, the Tingo Calendar offers you a daily feast of words from 1 January to 31 December.